-Bosco & Heidi Bukeera recently returned to Uganda with their two boys Ezekiel and Eleazar after training in the UK.
+Bosco & Heidi Bukeera returned to Uganda in 2018 with their two boys Ezekiel and Eleazar after training in the UK.

-Their aim is to plant a new church in Bosco’s native home whilst teaching the fundamental doctrines of the Christian faith.
-Heidi has a considerable amount of experience of Uganda, having run a home for street children, who had lost connection with their families.
+They are in the process of planting a new church in Bosco’s native home whilst teaching the fundamental doctrines of the Christian faith.
+Heidi has a considerable amount of experience of Uganda, having lived there for many years and having run a home for street children, who had lost connection with their families.

 Bosco & Heidi can be contacted at: [email protected]